deepak-kumar-biswal/ec2-patching-workflow/docs/runbook-operations.md

 ## 3. SSM Run Command

-- Patching is executed via `AWS-RunPatchBaseline`.
+- Patching is executed via custom SSM documents (Windows and Linux specific).
 - Outputs are written to S3 (artifact bucket) per instance for auditing.
 - Use MaxConcurrency and MaxErrors to control blast radius.